Psykotikism/Mutant_Tanks/README.md

 forward void ST_OnRockBreak(int tank, int rock);

 /**
- * Called when the Tank throws a rock.
+ * Called when a Super Tank throws a rock.
  * Use this forward for any throwing abilities.
  *
  * @param tank			Client index of the Tank.